ropensci-review-tools/autotest/README.md

 This `yaml` code should be in the `test` directory of a package – not in the `test/testthat` directory.
 The above template can be generated via the function `at_yaml_template()`.

+## What gets tested?

+The package is primarily intended to test packages and functions intended to process *data*, with data suitable for input into functions within a package specified in the `autotest.yaml` template.
+Other types of packages, such as those which provide access to data, will not be effectively tested by `autotest`.
+Standard tests include translation, substitution, and manipulation of classes and attributes of most standard one- and two-dimensional forms for representing data in R.